moehriegitt/hob3l/doc/scadformat.md

 ### group

-Combine substructures by uniting them.
+CSG operation: combine substructures by uniting them.
 This is the CSG 'ADD' operation, also referred to as the Boolean 'OR' operation.

 ```
 group() { ... }